shakes76/PatternFlow/recognition/s44349682 2-GCN/README.md

 ![Layer Output](https://lh5.googleusercontent.com/fCocp4xdLQkhtbKLAbrnnokRoagd_Q2BRKuMCNdwWaGIN-zOL0Mywefl-GOGf0bVllh-got4D3bpnuRpp4eiWp0Be-LsvwozavnyXT6LguFDQ_8QPYp0IPs1T44jwA0pc2PXcPS9)
 https://www.experoinc.com/post/node-classification-by-graph-convolutional-network
 - Sigma: The activation function
-- D^: The degree matrix of the updated Adjacency matrix (A Diagonal matric where D(i,i) = the number of edges from Node i)
+- D^: The degree matrix of the normalised Adjacency matrix (A Diagonal matric where D(i,i) = the number of edges from Node i)
-- A^: The updated Adjacency matrix, where A(i,j) = 1 if there is an edge between nodes i and j, with added self-loops (edges from a node to itself)
+- A^: The normalised Adjacency matrix, where A(i,j) = 1 if there is an edge between nodes i and j, with added self-loops (edges from a node to itself i.e. A + I)
 - H: The feature matrix for each node
 - W: The weight matrix which is optimized when learning the model

 ### Setup
 The data is broken into a 0.2/0.2/0.6 train/val/test split for semi-supervised learning.
+Labels were one-hot encoded as the categories are nominalised.
-The GCN contains three convolutional layers with dropout between, reducing the 128 features into 64 then 32 hidden layers, before reducing into the 4 classifiers.
+The GCN contains three convolutional layers with dropout layers between, reducing the 128 features into 64 then 32 hidden layers, before reducing into the 4 classifiers.
+The dropout layers randomly drop values, generating some variation in the training to improve robustness and accuracy of the model.
 The first two layers use ReLU activation while the final uses softmax.

 The model was originally set up as seen below, however testing showed improvements to the accuracy and loss metrics after adding the additional convolution and dropout layers.
 ![Example model](https://lh5.googleusercontent.com/3B2YByoRwIDHupMT8zI2seOkl4ETPP0DySySOV55aF2R5mPyksmbYgLZuXCrAKWJ5OzmtCqpeqXEb409Mf4NMfM7iJ7zhcEpOY5oirZ--Ap8904oleE-Y03xlq8rhIvs5hNBECYM)
 https://www.experoinc.com/post/node-classification-by-graph-convolutional-network

+Number of epochs was 200 and learning rate was 0.01.
+Kernel regularizer of GCN layers was l2(5e-4)

 ## Results
 ### Training and Validation